paypal/sdk-spec/spec/client/android/prerequisites.md

 #### Enable Advanced Card Payment Processing

 Follow the instructions [here](https://developer.paypal.com/docs/business/checkout/advanced-card-payments/#1-enable-your-account) to request advanced debit and credit card processing for your account.
-This request will be automatically approved for sandbox.
+This request will be automatically approved for the Sandbox environment.

 #### Sandbox Test Application